-HRPDC staff is facilitating a Military Installation Resilience Review funded by a U.S. Department of Defense Office of Local Defense Community Cooperation grant for Navy installations located in the Cities of Norfolk and Virginia Beach.
+HRPDC staff facilitated a Military Installation Resilience Review funded by a U.S. Department of Defense Office of Local Defense Community Cooperation (OLDCC) grant for Navy installations located in the Cities of Norfolk and Virginia Beach.
 The MIR Review is a cooperative, strategic planning process among the HRPDC, Norfolk, Virginia Beach, the Commonwealth of Virginia, and the four participating Navy installations.
-The goal of the MIR Review is to facilitate the identification of threats to installation operations from natural and manmade hazards, determine risks from those hazards, develop recommendations for strategies to address those risks, and develop a plan for implementing those recommendations.
+The goal of the MIR Review is to facilitate the identification of threats to installation operations from natural and manmade hazards, determine risks from those hazards, develop recommendations for strategies to address those risks and develop a plan for implementing those recommendations.
+HRPDC staff is working with the cities to apply for implementation grants from OLDCC to fund recommendations from the study.